 We are writing in opposition to the proposed permit for aquaculture on parcel 93000100000.
-Please ensure that we are listed as interested parties, and notify us of any new documents, meetings, or other pertinent information concerning this application
+Please register us as interested parties, and ensure that we receive all future notifications about this application.

 We are both scientists, retired MDs, with a lifelong interest in protecting the environment.
 Ron has a B.S in Biology with an emphasis on wildlife including studies in Marine Invertebrate Zoology.
 Please read this carefully, as every paragraph here is pertinent.